MultiPoolMiner/MultiPoolMiner/README.txt

 Current versions support advanced configuration via 'Config.txt' in the MPM main directory.
 Config.txt is a JSON file and human readable / editable.
 A good primer for understanding the JSON structure can be found here: https://www.tutorialspoint.com/json/index.htm

-The JSON file structure is very fragile - every comma counts, so be careful when editing this file manually.
-To test the validity of the structure use a web service like http://jsonviewer.stack.hu/.
+Warning: The JSON file structure is very fragile - every comma counts, so be careful when editing this file manually.
+To test the validity of the structure use a web service like http://jsonviewer.stack.hu/ (copy/paste the complete file).

 Default content of 'Config.txt'